|Course Length:||2 Years Full-Time|

 The programme emphasises effective practice and the practical relevance of theory in practice learning placements.
 You will have the opportunity to benefit from the knowledge and experience of a range of academics, practitioners, employers, policy makers, service users and carers who have backgrounds in social care, social work, health education and other cognate disciplines.

 If you are a graduate from a relevant discipline, who is able to recognise the perspective of service users, their families and carers, and who can demonstrate a clear commitment to becoming a social worker, then this Masters degree is for you.
-Upon successful completion of the course, you will gain eligibility to apply for registration with the Health and Care Professions Council (HCPC) as a qualified social worker.
+Upon successful completion of the course, you will gain eligibility to apply for registration with Social Work England as a qualified social worker.

 What will I study?

-The programme is underpinned by the national requirements for social work education and training as agreed by the Health and Care Professions Council and The College of Social Work.
+The programme is underpinned by the national requirements for social work education and training as agreed by Social Work England and The College of Social Work.
 The degree therefore requires you to demonstrate an understanding of, for example:

 - Human growth, development, mental health and disability;